TrackyRaul/2020_5CI__team3_Farkas/docs/system_documentation.md

    Do not change in any way the fields regarding the DB configuration.

-6. Initial configuration of the DB through the updater container and script.
-Open the Updater configuration file that can be found in "docker_env\carica_orario\scripts\orario_conf.json\"

-   Make sure that the "first_time" attribute is set to 1 and that the "files_to_check" are set to ["GPU001.txt", "GPU004a.txt"].

 7. Provide the json files containing "aule" information.
 This can be simply done by adding the "aule.json" file in "docker_env\carica_orario\scripts\aule.json"

    The "aule.json" file should look like this.